Overview

 - Department Request Details

-- The hiring department must provide its name, requestor [Appropriate Administrator], date range of work to be performed, amount to be paid and contact information.
+- The hiring department must provide its department name, department MPP, date range of work to be performed, amount to be paid, and charge to Department ID.

 - Description of Services/Justification

-- Justification must describe the nature of the request, business rationale, nature of the services to be performed and any supporting information available
+- Justification must describe the nature of the request, business rationale, nature/ scope of work for the services to be performed and any supporting information available.

 - Attach all supporting documents for IC request including but not limited to the proposed scope of work outlined in a draft contract.